lolamtisch/BauCloCom_kubernetes/docu/yaml.md

 spec:
 ````
 The `apiversion` specifies the version of Kubernetes API which is used to create the object. <br>
 The `kind` describes what kind of object you want to create.
-Examples are `Deployment` for the creation of pods or `Service` which expose running pods inside the cluster. <br>
+Examples are `Deployment` for the creation of pods or `Service` which exposes running pods inside the cluster. <br>
 The `metadata` is describing data which helps to uniquely identify the object.
 It often contains of a name, a unique identificator as well as a namespace. <br>
 The `spec`is then used to specify the kind of object you want to create.
 This is different for each kind and has different sub categories based on this.
 For example a database deployment needs a user and a passwort as well as a service to connect to.
 A service on the other side only needs a port.